-Top 5 2nd Quarter Trades of Pa - GuruFocus.com
+Top 5 2nd Quarter Trades of PA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Paradigm Financial Partners, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were PACIFIC SUN FINANCIAL CORP’s top five trades of the quarter.

-Paradigm Financial Partners, LLC reduced their investment in ARCA:BSV by 75,726 shares.
-The trade had a 1.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.88.
+The guru sold out of their 54,440-share investment in NYSE:APTS.
+Previously, the stock had a 0.74% weight in the equity portfolio.
+Shares traded for an average price of $24.91 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 18.38 and a price-book ratio of 3.51.
+In terms of valuation, SPDR Russell 1000 Low Volatility Focus ETF has a price-earnings ratio of 13.38 and a price-book ratio of 2.50.

-Paradigm Financial Partners, LLC reduced their investment in NAS:IUSV by 66,711 shares.
-The trade had a 1.12% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.66.
+During the quarter, PACIFIC SUN FINANCIAL CORP bought 327 shares of NAS:TSLA for a total holding of 2,545.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $822.98.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.